-Passing the city centre, the car took me to Hotel Zenit.
+Passing the city centre, the car took us to Hotel Zenit.
 From the outside, it looked modest, quiet, decent.
 The inside; was surprising, marble floors, simple and clean decor, and inviting.
 Unfortunately, I can’t speak Spanish, and I applaud those who learn the basics of the country they travel to.
 I really should have, because a simple gracias, hola, and cómo etás is not sufficient to get through a holiday.

-Hungry, I discovered a nearby Dominos, and ordered what I thought was a Hawaiian stuffed crust pizza, and chicken wings, only to be presented with a second stuffed crust pizza with chicken and mushrooms.
-Remember when I said I couldn’t speak in Spanish, well let me add to that.
-I can’t read in Spanish either, I knew enough to work out that chicken was pollo, so that felt safe enough to order.
+Hungry, we discovered a nearby Dominos, and ordered what we thought was a Hawaiian stuffed crust pizza, and chicken wings, only to be presented with a second stuffed crust pizza with chicken and mushrooms.
+Determined to make the best of things, Dan ordered the chicken wings.
+My God were they were dry, (and I mean very dry), what a waste!

 The next few days seemed to merge into one, after waking up a little disoriented forgetting I had travelled.
-I decided to hit the city centre and have a little wander around.
+We decided to hit the city centre and have a little wander around.
 There was some gorgeous street art on the way in, and some lovely boutiques.
 One in particular caught my eye, an Arabic inspired piece with some gorgeous handmade leather bags and sandals decorated in the window.